Configure SSO with OIDC

 3. Enter the values.

-5. Log out and then log back in, this time using the IdP login screen.
+5. Sign out and then sign back in, this time using the IdP sign-in screen.

 ## Find your customer namespace

-Before you can configure team-level BYOB with CoreWeave storage on W\&B Dedicated Cloud or Self-Managed, you need to obtain your organization's **Customer Namespace**.
+Before you can configure team-level BYOB with CoreWeave storage on W\&B Dedicated Cloud or Self-Managed, you must obtain your organization's **Customer Namespace**.
 You can view and copy it from the bottom of the **Authentication** tab.

-For detailed instructions on configuring CoreWeave storage with your Customer Namespace, see [CoreWeave requirements for Dedicated Cloud / Self-Managed](/platform/hosting/data-security/secure-storage-connector#coreweave-customer-namespace).
+For detailed instructions on configuring CoreWeave storage with your Customer Namespace, see [CoreWeave requirements for Dedicated Cloud or Self-Managed](/platform/hosting/data-security/secure-storage-connector#coreweave-customer-namespace).

 </Tab>